Police Academy Certificate

 Upon successful completion of a certificate program, a Certificate Request form must be completed in the Student Records Office in order to receive a certificate.

-Day and night academies are offered.
-Both academies begin each in the Fall Semester and end Spring Semester of each academic year.
-Students must complete an Academy application in order to be considered for this program.
-The applications for both academies are available at the mandatory orientation which normally occurs the first week of July.
-All students must pre‐register online in order to be accepted to attend the mandatory orientation.
-The open registration will begin the first Monday of April and conclude the last week of June.
+Day academies are offered in Fall and Spring semesters.
+A part-time night academy will be offered on an as-needed basis, starting Fall semester and finishing in Spring semester of each academic year.
+The academy registration is ongoing for both academies.
 Students must visit North Central State College's Criminal Justice webpage to locate the registration link.
 The academy must be completed on a full‐time basis.
+The full-time academy is 40 hours per week and the part-time academy is 24 hours per week.
 In addition, students will be required to pass a physical examination, a state certification exam, and be capable of being hired by a law enforcement agency.

 Students must successfully pass a drug screening within 90 days of the start of this academy.
 The cost of the test is at the expense of the student.
 This is part of the official application process during the mandatory orientation.
 Students must pass a Physical Fitness Assessment Test (1.5 mile run, push‐ups, sit‐ups) at the 15% level of the OPOTA standards.

-- Any person under indictment or otherwise charged with an offense under ORC Chapter 2925, Drug Offenses; Chapter 3719, Controlled Substances, or Chapter 4729, Dangerous Drugs, that involves the illegal possession, use, sale, administration, or distribution of or trafficking in a drug of abuse – if convicted of that offense, they are disqualified for a three year period;
+d.
+Any person under indictment or otherwise charged with an offense under ORC Chapter 2925, Drug Offenses; Chapter 3719, Controlled Substances, or Chapter 4729, Dangerous Drugs, that involves the illegal possession, use, sale, administration, or distribution of or trafficking in a drug of abuse - if they are convicted of that offense, they are disqualified for a three-year period;

-- Any person under indictment or otherwise charged with a misdemeanor offense of violence – if convicted of that offense, they are disqualified for a three year period
+e.
+Any person under indictment or otherwise charged with a misdemeanor offense of violence - if they are convicted of that offense, they are disqualified for a three-year period;

 CRMJ 1010 - Introduction to Criminal Justice & US Judicial Systems